How to Crate Train Your New Puppy

-Crate training is a great way to help your puppy become house trained, acclimate to their new surroundings, and establish a consistent routine.
-Training your puppy to spend time in their crate takes advantage of a dog’s natural den instinct.
-A crate gives your puppy a place to use as its den within your home—a place it can retreat to when it wants to rest or when its feeling anxious.
+Crate training is a great way to help your new puppy become house trained, acclimate to their new habitat, and establish a consistent routine.
+Training your puppy to spend time in their crate takes advantage of a dog’s natural den instinct, providing a safe place for fido to rest and recharge.

 Each puppy goes through crate training at a different rate.
 Some puppies are completely crate trained in just a few days, while others may take a few months to feel comfortable spending time in their crate.
 While the time it takes can vary, the process itself is simple.